 - Please don’t use too much pressure.
 Let the wash mitt and the soap do the job.

-If you have plenty of bugs on your car that you can’t remove, here are 4 ways for removing bugs from your car.
+If you have plenty of bugs on your car that you can’t remove, here are 4 ways to remove bugs from your car.

 10. Dry The Car Using Microfiber Towel